 Outpatient Charges - Submit outpatient claims electronically or on the UB-04 (or successor) claim form if medical records are attached.
-Except as otherwise specified in your agreement, claims not submitted in accordance with these requirements will be rejected.
+Except as otherwise specified in your agreement with Blue Shield, claims not submitted in accordance with these requirements will be rejected.
 Use appropriate Revenue, CPT/HCPCS Codes and modifiers for the following outpatient services: